 Saturday Trail Work

 Saturday work parties are scheduled for 9AM-noon (individuals may continue past noon if they wish).
 Help us build the East CrossTown Trail running SE from Newcastle Vista (a development under construction) to the Terrace Trail and into Cougar Mountain Park.
 Volunteers with no trail-building experience are welcome; there are tasks for all abilities.
-It’s important that volunteers show up on time as our crew boss must lead the volunteers through the construction bypass to the trail site and give a talk on tool safety (tools are provided).
+It’s helpful when volunteers show up on time as our crew boss must give a talk on tool safety (tools are provided).
 A waiver form must be signed by an adult prior to work on the trail.
 Contact: Peggy Price at 425-829-2196 or firstname.lastname@example.org.

 Directions.
 (To use GPS, enter 13913 SE 81st Place, Newcastle, WA 98059.
 However, this is a new street, so your GPS may not find it.)
 From Coal Creek Parkway, turn east on SE 79th Street.
 In a few blocks, turn right on SE 79th Drive.
 Where the median planting strip ends, turn right on 141st (a steep right turn).
 Turn right on SE 81st Place (the next street) into the new subdivision, and park on the street.
 From the left (south) side of the cul-de-sac, take a gravel trail between houses.
 At the foot of the steps, turn left and follow the trail to the work site, which is now past the first four (short) switchback turns.
 We’re getting up near some good views—especially after the leaves have fallen.

 Map Location.
 To locate the work site on the NT trail map (www.newcastletrails.org), follow the CrossTown Trail NW from Cougar Mountain to the dotted segment.
 Newcastle Vista is the cul-de-sac development where the dots begin; the work site is SE on the dashed line.